2020 Strategy Survey Preview

 In order to gain a more comprehensive understanding of the work that institutions do toward college completion, a campus strategy survey accompanies the narrative update on CCG activities.
 The strategy survey is an opportunity for institutions to indicate each strategy that they are pursuing or have pursued in the past year, allowing them to focus more in depth on those that are of the greatest impact and priority on their campus in their narrative comments.

-The survey for 2017 is reorganized and expanded, with a wider range of questions to probe more carefully into the work that is underway.
+The survey for 2020 asks a wide range of questions to better understand the work that is underway across the state.
 Campuses are asked to indicate which of the strategies they are engaged in.
 There is no expectation that any campus will undertake activities across all areas.

 Access and Transition to College

-- Does your institution have targeted recruitment activities for any of the following communities:
+- Does your institution have targeted transition activities for any of the following communities:

 - Part-time students